Where has the time gone!?

 There are 35-40 questions in total!
 However like I said, we are confident that he will pass the majority of them.
 One thing I don’t like about the questionnaire is how it keeps referring to him as a baby.
 The thing is to my mind if he can do all this he has grown beyond baby status, he looks and acts like a little boy and we are naturally very proud of him.

 This said something we have to stop which we find ourselves frequently doing is comparing him to his older brother.
-We make the odd comment such as ‘Oliver was walking by this age’ or ‘Oliver was saying more by this age’ again it is advice you hear all the time but it is very true ‘Every child is different’.
-We seem to focus more on what Oliver did that Harry doesn’t rather than what Harry does that Oliver didn’t, we focus on the negative!
+We make the odd comment such as ‘The Worm was walking by this age’ or ‘The Worm was saying more by this age’ again it is advice you hear all the time but it is very true ‘Every child is different’.
+We seem to focus more on what The Worm did that The Monster doesn’t rather than what The Monster does that The Worm didn’t, we focus on the negative!
 It is noticeable as he grows how much love he has for Oliver.
 Out of of all 3 of us (Mum, dad and brother) Brother always gets the biggest smile when he walks in the room!

 The most remarkable thing about Harry is his love of food!
 I have never known a baby to start chewing their food as early as he did.
 This morning he ate a whole bowl of cereal!
 And the other week a full roast dinner!
 He never gives us any indication he is full up.
 I have to say I am a little bit jealous he eats so much and I have no idea where he puts it!

 The next full update you will receive will probably be at 2 years old and I have no doubt that once again he will be an unrecognizable little boy!